Iconic Weapons: Staff

 I would be remiss if I didn’t also mention the age-old tactic of brainstorming ideas.
 Once you have some notion of what you might want to write about, it’s time to begin the planning stage.
 Many people skip this and go straight into drafting.
 However, I would caution against that, as it can lead to you writing in circles until you burn yourself out, thus leaving the project unfinished.

 Whatever way you decide to do your planning is up to you.
 The options are many.
 I like to use an outline, although some may consider that more of an advanced strategy.
 Idea mapping, free association, creating a collage, etc. Find whatever works for you and makes things enjoyable.
 If it’s engaging, you’ll be more likely to do it and do it well.
-If it’s boring and seems like a chore, you’ll find every excuse not to do it.
+If it’s boring and seems like a chore, you’ll find every excuse to avoid it.

-You may even ask someone experienced with the activity where and how to start.
+You may even ask someone experienced where and how to start.
 Seeking the advice of a teacher helps jumpstart many things.
 In fact, this may be the best way to go about getting started, and we all probably resort to this in one way or another.
 After all, if you study the work of others, you are consulting an experienced writer.
 So too if you look up writing prompts for guidance.
 It is just an indirect method.

-Going to an experienced writer directly, however, is often the quickest, easiest, most efficient way to get started.
+Going to an experienced writer directly, however, is often the quickest, easiest, most efficient way to begin.
 A person who knows you and can interact with you will be able to give specific feedback and personalized assignments.
-That is infinitely better than any writing prompt you found online but must now utilize all on your own.
+That is infinitely better than any writing prompt you found online but must now utilize on your own.
 A teacher can tell you what to write, look at what you’ve done, and then tell you how to improve.
 That may be intimidating, but the expediency of it is beyond any other measure.

 After all, as we know, “A poor, yet wise lad is better than an old and foolish king who no longer knows how to receive instruction.” – Ecclesiastes 4:13